-The statewide Kentucky EPSCoR Program mission is to enhance research and intellectual capacity of the state's universities and colleges by building and coordinating strategic investments in human capital necessary for Kentucky to excel in Federal R&D funding competitiveness.
-Derived from this statewide mission, the NASA Kentucky EPSCoR Program has goals to enhance capacity through strategic investments focused on NASA-priority research areas and competitiveness for non-EPSCoR funding.
+The mission of the Kentucky EPSCoR Program is to facilitate Federal EPSCoR programs in KY in order to enhance research and intellectual capacity of the state's universities and colleges by building and coordinating strategic investments in human capital necessary for Kentucky to excel in Federal R&D funding competitiveness.

+Derived from this statewide mission, the Kentucky NASA EPSCoR Program has goals to enhance capacity through strategic investments focused on NASA-priority research areas and competitiveness for non-EPSCoR funding.

-A key factor in achieving these goals is initiation of relationships between Kentucky's and NASA's researchers that develop into partnerships.
-Every aspect of the program emphasizes the process of relationship building, including the contribution of early-career faculty in helping to solve NASA technical problems.
+A key factor in achieving these goals is initiation of relationships between Kentucky and NASA researchers that develop into partnerships.
+This program emphasizes the process of relationship building, including the contribution of early-career faculty in helping to solve NASA technical problems.